 US flag seen shredded by Hurricane Florence being auctioned for Red Cross

-The Frying Pan Tower American Flag that millions of people saw being shredded by Hurricane Florence as it approached North Carolina is now being auctioned off to raise money for storm relief.
+The Frying Pan Tower American Flag that millions of people saw being shredded by Hurricane Florence as the storm approached North Carolina is now being auctioned off to raise money for storm relief.

 The flag was flying over an old Coast Guard station, 34 miles off the North Carolina coast, which has now been converted into a B&B run by Richard Neal, and is reachable by helicopter or boat in less treacherous conditions.